squirrelfactory/Squirrelplate/Documentation.md

 * Google Analytics
-This is simply an optimised version of Google’s asynchronous tracking snippet
+This is simply an optimised version of Google’s asynchronous tracking snippet.
+Always at teh bottom of each page